Nine Tips to Declutter Your Home Before Your Retirement Move

 Downsizing and decluttering need to be done consistently.
 “Even if all you can manage is dealing with one paper from the mountain that has built up on your desk, commit to doing that one tiny thing every single day,” Smallwood says.

-Whether it's 10 minutes, 30 minutes a day, or a full day on the weekend, setting aside dedicated time to declutter will help ensure you progress,” says Traub.
+Whether it's 10 or 30 minutes a day, or a full day on the weekend, setting aside a dedicated time to declutter will help ensure you progress,” says Traub.

 2. Start with easy wins

-Gather all trash, clean the fridge and pantry and then collect and organize receipts and paperwork, which likely have minimal sentimental value.
-Next, “look for things that are out of place, like piles of books, clothes, shoes, small appliances,” says Diane Quintana, an organizer with Release Repurpose Reorganize in Atlanta.
+Gather all trash, clean out the fridge and pantry, and then collect and organize receipts and paperwork, which likely have minimal sentimental value.
+Next, “look for things that are out of place, like that dusty old pile of books, clothes, shoes, and small appliances,” says Diane Quintana, an organizer with Release Repurpose Reorganize in Atlanta.
 “Can you put these things away?
-If you can’t put them away, can you make room for them by decluttering where they would go?”
+If you can’t put them away, can you make room for them by decluttering where they would typically go?”
+Better yet, donate books you've read and clothes you'll no longer wear to charity and get a break on your taxes.

 Then move on to other smaller areas.
 Consider tackling individual drawers before moving up to something slightly larger, such as a closet or a spare room, suggests Darcy Speed, who trains other organizers and home stagers at Ultimate Academy.
 “There are usually fewer decisions to be made regarding what to keep and what to donate,” she says.